 Performance issues such as lagged frames, black recording, distorted output, or skips in audio track happen oftentimes if you have an older graphics card that is not quite capable of coping with high-quality video record task.
-This may happen especially when you try to record the horsepower-consuming game you are playing, such as Minecraft, Bad Company 2, BF3, GTA V, W3, Mirror's Edge Catalyst, etc. Generally, larger resolution and frame rate are the culprit behind these issues.
+This may happen especially when you try to record the horsepower-consuming games you are playing, such as The Witcher 3: Wild Hunt, Final Fantasy XV, God of War, and Project CARS 2.
+Generally, larger resolution and frame rate are the culprit behind these issues.

 2. Full GPU Acceleration Optimizes File Size [90% Smaller than Original]

-Resulting file compressed with VideoProc reaches up to 90% smaller than the original video.
-The table below shows you how much hardware-accelerated VideoProc can reduce a video size with high quality.
+Resulting file compressed with VideoProc Converter reaches up to 90% smaller than the original video.
+The table below shows you how much hardware-accelerated VideoProc Converter can reduce a video size with high quality.

 Source Video: Sintel (2010) MKV video

 Computer: Windows 10 Pro (64 bit)